Yochran/Yochran/README.md

 ### What I do:
 I currently work for a company, being Hallow Industries.
 Hallow's services and development are currently suspended due to absence of the owner, [ItsTohi](https://github.com/ItsTohi).
 </br>
-As well as this, I work for a minecraft server called Abyssal.
+As well as this, I work for a minecraft server called [OuterWorlds.](https://outerworlds.us) And finally, I work for a minecraft server called Abyssal.
 You can join the discord [here.](https://discord.gg/a3ATJFNNhQ)
 </br>
 ### Random Information:
   - I'm 15 years old